StevenVallarsa/MediaLibrary-Java/README.md

 - Switched unit tests to use Spring

 ### 6 - Sixth Iteration will add a database to hold the library data -- BRANCH 6-database
+- Change persistence from text file to relational database using SQL queries

 ### 7 - Seventh Iteration will add REST web connectivity -- BRANCH 7-rest